whiteinge/eseth/2006/firefox-boxen-hopping.md

 [Web Developer Toolbar](https://addons.mozilla.org/extensions/moreinfo.php?application=firefox&id=60)

 :   The Web Developer Toolbar is critical to my professional work.
-    However, since I\'m not always at work it doesn\'t need to be installed on every computer I use.
-Therefore I will make an exception to this extension since I don\'t mind installing it occasionally.
+    However, since I'm not always at work it doesn't need to be installed on every computer I use.
+Therefore I will make an exception to this extension since I don't mind installing it occasionally.

 [Flashblock](https://addons.mozilla.org/extensions/moreinfo.php?application=firefox&id=433)